All Episodes

 And he said that they were going to have a hearing with Dominion that he was looking forward to, you know, hearing from them after the product information.

-Last evening they lawyered up, backed out of their commitment to the people of Pennsylvania to provide input in a public format.
+Last evening, they lawyered up, backed out of their commitment to the people of Pennsylvania to provide input in a public format.

-We got more information about Hunter.
+We have more information about Hunter.

 Let me tell you something.